The CBIBS First Landing buoy was redeployed in spring 2022 and went live on May 17, 2022.

-A wide variety of people will be interested in observations from the First Landing buoy.
-The buoy is located near major shipping operations, as Bay pilots get on board tankers and cargo ships to guide them up the Bay to Norfolk, Baltimore, and other destinations.
-And fishermen—commercial and recreational—spend time near the First Landing buoy, as the mix of waters that occurs at the mouth of the Bay lures many a fish in.
+Today, this location is near major shipping operations, as Bay pilots get on board tankers and cargo ships to guide them up the Bay to Norfolk, Baltimore, and other destinations.
+And fishermen—commercial and recreational—spend time on the waters here, as the mix of waters that occurs at the mouth of the Bay lures many a fish in.

 Be sure to check the weather forecast before you head out.

-A buoy deployed in April 2018 close to the First Landing buoy tracks surface water and atmospheric CO2 and surface water pH levels.
+A buoy deployed in April 2018 close to this location tracks surface water and atmospheric CO2 and surface water pH levels.
 This information will help researchers investigate how increasing concentrations of atmospheric carbon dioxide and increase ocean acidification affect the Bay and its valuable shellfish.

-For more information on the history of the area surrounding the First Landing, please visit:
+For more information on the history of the area, please visit: